runkelcorey/blog/content/home/experience.md

   date_end = ""
   description = """Research interventions in financial crises by governments and private actors

-* Review primary source documents from crisis-era programs in the United States and abroad
-* Author case studies documenting the design and implementation of programs distributing benefits to individuals and recovering toxic assets
-* Gather coworker feedback and implement productivity reforms across office
+* Research and author case studies of regulatory and fiscal interventions to combat financial crises
+* Track new measures to counter COVID-related financial and economic distress
+* Develop and maintain lab-wide software for data collection and publishing
+* Visualize financial market and banking data
 * Tobin Center Pre-Doctoral Fellow

   """